fluct/fluct/README.md

 }
 ```

-### Set your IAM role
+### 5. Set your IAM role
 Head over to [AWS Console](https://console.aws.amazon.com) and create a new IAM role
-that has `AWSLambdaBasicExecutionRole` role, then set it to application's package.json.
+that has `AWSLambdaBasicExecutionRole`, then set it to application's package.json.
-This ARN is used to allow API Gateway to invoke Lambda functions.
+This role is used to allow API Gateway to invoke Lambda functions.

 ```
 $ vi package.json